-In addition, we rent a mobile clean room on a short term, month-to-month basis, where we house our manufacturing operations until our permanent manufacturing space is completed.
-We also rent the land on which the mobile clean room is based on a month-to-month basis.
-The mobile clean room is located on leased land near our office and lab and we pay \$2,000 per month for the right to locate it there.
-We paid approximately \$189,000 in rent expense to lease the mobile clean room located on this space during the fiscal year ended March 31, 2022.
+In addition, we rented a mobile clean room on a short term, month-to-month basis, where we housed our manufacturing operations until our permanent manufacturing space was completed.
+The mobile clean room was located on leased land near our office and lab and we paid \$2,000 per month for the right to locate it there.
+We paid approximately \$168,171 in total rent expense to lease the mobile clean room located on this space during the fiscal year ended March 31, 2023.
+The arrangement was terminated in September 2022 and the mobile clean room was returned to the vendor that leased it to us.

-Overall, our rent expense, which is included in general and administrative expenses, approximated \$401,000 and \$192,000 for the fiscal years ended March 31, 2022 and 2021, respectively.
+Overall, our rent expense, which is included in general and administrative expenses, approximated \$519,000 and \$401,000 for the fiscal years ended March 31, 2023 and 2022, respectively.